Ark-Kai/Ark-Kai/README.md

 </a>

 ### Hi there!
-I'm Kai Cui, currently an RA of HKUST-GZ, under the supervison of <a href="https://www.hkust-gz.edu.cn/people/lei-chen/">Prof. Lei Chen</a>.
+I'm Kai Cui, currently an RA of HKUST-GZ, under the supervision of <a href="https://www.hkust-gz.edu.cn/people/lei-chen/">Prof. Lei Chen</a>.

 ---